 COM Alert is a way for College of the Mainland to reach you in case of emergencies impacting any of COM's campuses.
-The COM Alert system uses email, phone and text messages to notify individuals of emergencies and important news from the College.
+The COM Alert system uses email, phone and text messages to notify individuals of emergencies.

 If you are not already receiving COM Alerts, sign up now by clicking here and following the prompts on the screen.
 While employees and credit students are automatically entered into the COM Alert system, non-credit students, contractors, and community members are encouraged to sign up to start receiving alerts.